KAMI911/puppet-modules/README.md

 ### ntp

-Setting up an NTP server as client
+Setting up an NTP server as client.

+### sysctl-performance

+Kernel parameter tuning for better performance.